4K ULTRA HD REVIEW / SDR FRAME SHOTS

 The only complaint is there isn’t a feature on composer Ennio Morricone, one of the all-time greats, or cinematographer Massimo Dallamano, both of whom were integral to Leone’s vision.

-The 4K restoration was funded by the Hollywood Foreign Press Association and captured from the original Techniscope camera negative at the Cineteca di Bologna’s archive in Italy by Unidis Jolly Film S.R.L.
-Cinematographer Ennio Guarnieri (“La Dolce Vita”) supervised the color correction from a 1965 reference print.
+The original 4K restoration was funded by the Hollywood Foreign Press Association and captured from the original Techniscope camera negative at the Cineteca di Bologna’s archive in Italy by Unidis Jolly Film S.R.L.
+Cinematographer Ennio Guarnieri (“La Dolce Vita”) supervised the 2018 color correction from a 1965 reference print but it suffered from an excessive yellow tint.
 Dallamono, who also filmed “For a Few Dollars More,” died in 1976.

 Film grain is quite apparent since the Techniscope format used two frames within the normal 35mm frame, a way of cutting costs in low-budget moviemaking.
-Even though it can't match the clarity of traditional 35mm widescreen films, the sharpness is a leap forward compared to previous editions, and the color toning is more accurate, but would have been much better if the film was released in 4K Ultra HD.
+Even though it can’t match the clarity of traditional 35mm widescreen films, the sharpness is a leap forward compared to the previous 2018 edition.

 Considering the source material, the 5.1 Surround and 2.0 tracks do a workmanlike job.
 Neither are going to fill every corner of the room, but the dialogue’s clear enough, the gunfire packs some punch and, most importantly, Morricone’s score delivers.

 – Craig Shapiro and Bill Kelley III, High-Def Watch producer